 As a child I had a large round mirror on the wall of my bedroom.
 I used to take it down and hold it at my waist, walking around the house looking into the reflection, stepping high over the doorframes, marveling at how different my familiar landscape had become.

-Fabricating for the body, I use recognizable forms and particular craftsmanship in order to lend authority to my pieces as functional objects.
-The forms that I choose are drawn from personal but familiar sources; my grandmother’s circa 1930’s hat collection, Amish bonnets from my childhood trips to the farmer’s market, the colors of a Brahmin town visited in India.
-This referencing of familiar sources lends veracity to the body objects.
-Through the use of humor, meticulous detail and ambiguous function I coax my audience to investigate closer, closing the physical gap between viewer and object.
+I create objects of comfort; escapist objects to provide focus or retreat in an overwhelming world.
+Through the use of meticulous detail and ambiguous function I coax my audience to investigate closer, closing the physical gap between viewer and object.
 In this way I want the details of my workmanship to act as a whisper, flirtatiously seductive in its discretion.

 — Janice Jakielski